Mike Tyson vs. Larry Holmes: Background

 However, with an estimated $3 million being offered to him, as well as the intrigue of once again becoming the world heavyweight champion, Holmes ultimately agreed to face Tyson stating, "They stole my title, and I had to come back."
 According to Holmes and Jim Jacobs, Tyson's manager at the time, the financial terms were negotiated for more than half a year, starting in the spring of 1987. and were finally agreed In October, a few weeks before Tyson’s fight vs Tyrell Biggs, The fight was officially announced on October 8, 1987 by Don King in New York and confirmed by Tyson's co-managers Jimmy Jacobs and Bill Clayton.

 This fight was considered 'barbershop talk'; with a victory by Tyson assumed to be a legitimate statement in the affirmative as to whether he would have beaten Muhammad Ali during his era, in part since Holmes had openly admitted to patterning his pugilistic style after Ali during his prime.
 Rumours were abound that Tyson took the fight partially because he wanted to avenge Ali's (who was the guest of honor ringside before the bout) loss to Holmes earlier in the decade.
-A win by Holmes would have made him, at the time, the fourth fighter to win a world championship at heavyweight after having lost it; he would have joined Floyd Patterson, who accomplished the feat in 1960 by avenging his defeat to Ingemar Johansson, Ali, who did so in 1974 and again 1978, and Tim Witherspoon, who lost the WBC title in 1984 only to win the WBA title in 1986.
+A win by Holmes would have made him, at the time, the fourth fighter to win a world championship at heavyweight after having lost it; he would have joined Floyd Patterson, who accomplished the feat in 1960 by avenging his defeat to Ingemar Johansson, Ali, who did so in 1974 and again in 1978, and Tim Witherspoon, who lost the WBC title in 1984 only to win the WBA title in 1986.